iocafe/iocafe-doc/source/extensions/deviceinfo/200717-deviceinfo.rst

     #include "deviceinfo.h"

 Link with deviceinfo or deviceinfod (debug) library.
 Libraries are in /coderoot/lib directory by operating system.
+The deviceinfo library depends on EOSAL and IOCOM.

 200717, updated 17.7.2020/pekka